c0nD/CreampuffBOT/README.md

 > `poetry install`

 ### Building
-If you wish to examine the source code yourself and build it instead of downloading the released executable you can perform the following:
+If you wish to examine the source code yourself and build it into an untested executable you can perform the following:
 - From the `src` folder: `pyinstaller --onefile --windowed --additional-hooks-dir=. gui.py`

 ## GPU / CUDA Info